 We all feel a little bloated from time to time, and that’s normal.
 I have had my own struggles with occasional bloating.
 However, there could be a bigger problem if your bouts with bloating become more frequent than the occasional full feeling.
-As a functional medicine doctor, I know that to really resolve any issue, you need to find the root cause.
+As a functional medicine doctor, I know that you need to find the root cause to resolve any issue.

 The cause of your bloating could be something as simple as eating the wrong foods.
-Or it could be something bigger such as leaky gut or small intestinal bacterial overgrowth (SIBO).
-Regardless of what causes your bloating there is a solution to reduce it!
+Or it could be something more significant such as leaky gut or small intestinal bacterial overgrowth (SIBO).
+Regardless of what causes your bloating, there is a solution to reduce it!
 I am about to tell you how to stop your bloating and the differences between bloating and gas.
-First, let’s talk about what exactly is bloating.
+First, let’s talk about what exactly bloating is.

 What is Bloating?

-Bloating is protrusion of the abdomen.
+Bloating is a protrusion of the abdomen.
 Have you ever felt like your stomach was full and bigger than usual?
 That feeling is known as bloating, and the truth lies in your jeans.
-Pants that zip up easily in the morning yet feel like a straightjacket by the end of the day are often the result of bloating.
+Pants that zip up quickly in the morning yet feel like a straight jacket by the end of the day are often the result of bloating.

 What causes your bloating is not excessive belly fat.1 Instead, bloating is often caused by eating a large meal or excessive gas.
-However, it’s also a symptom of a gluten intolerance or sensitivity, lactose intolerance, or fluid build up because of your menstrual period.
-Getting rid of your bloating largely depends on what causes your bloating.
+However, it’s also a symptom of gluten intolerance or sensitivity, lactose intolerance, or fluid buildup because of your menstrual period.
+Getting rid of your bloating mainly depends on what causes your bloating.
 Let’s talk about those common causes of bloating.

 What Causes Bloating?

 As I mentioned earlier, what causes bloating could be as simple as the food you eat or something more serious such as a gut infection.
-There are three primary causes of bloating that all have similar symptoms.
+There are three primary causes of bloating, and all have similar symptoms.

 Retaining fluid feels as if there’s a full bathtub in your stomach that takes several hours to drain.
 Some common predecessors of fluid retention include: